Skip to Content

 Be warned; the park becomes exceptionally crowded on dry nights.
 Arrive early as parking is limited in the pay parking lot across the street.
 To avoid the crowds, visit on weekdays and before mid-December or after January 5th.

-If you’re a local, your ticket gives you unlimited visits for an entire year.
-If you’re a visitor to Vancouver, Canyon Lights offer one of the best places with Christmas lights close to downtown.
+If you’re a local, tickets become annual passes, good for unlimited visits for an entire year.
+If you’re a visitor to Vancouver, Canyon Lights offer one of the best light displays in the lower mainland.
+The park also provides a free shuttle bus from Canada Place.

 Insider tip: The busiest night of the year is New Year’s Eve.
-If you want to avoid hours of lining up to cross the suspension bridge, it’s best to avoid this night.
 I last visited on December 30th, and that night was no better.
-On entering the park, the line-up for the bridge was an hour long.
+On entering the park, the line-up for the world-famous bridge was an hour long.

 So, I opted to do the Cliffwalk first in hopes that the queue would be shorter when I came back.
 Unfortunately, when I returned to the bridge, I waited 1 hour 45-minutes to cross in bitterly cold weather.